Español English

 Prune withered flower spikes to encourage the appearance of new spikes.

-They are propagated from seedlings in the nursery in early spring.
+Scarlet sage is propagated from seedlings in the nursery in early spring.
 The plants obtained are planted in their final location in mid-spring at a distance of 30 cm (11.8") between them.
-If the weather is warm (frost free) they can spread by division.
+If the weather is warm (frost free) it can propagate by division.

 Images of the plant Salvia splendens or Scarlet sage